 Endothelial progenitor cells (EPCs) have been shown to play key roles in revascularization and repair in experimental models of hindlimb ischemia and myocardial infarction.
 However, their potential therapeutic role in PAH has never been addressed.
 In this new study, researchers performed the first-in-human trial, called the Pulmonary Hypertension and Angiogenic Cell Therapy (PHACeT) trial (NCT00469027), to investigate both tolerability and efficacy of EPCs in PAH.
 Specifically, the team administered an escalating dose of EPCs-expressing endothelial nitric oxide synthase, or eNOS, to PAH patients (the team had previously discovered that eNOS enhanced the remodeling activity of EPCs in a model of established PAH).

 Patients received 7 to 50 million cells in three doses delivered on consecutive days.
 The cells were injected into patients via a multiport pulmonary artery catheter into the right atrium.
 In total, 7 patients (5 women) with idiopathic PAH received treatment, which researchers discovered to be well-tolerated.
 Additionally, the team identified a short-term improvement, although no sustained improvement in pulmonary vascular resistance was detected.
-The team concluded that repeated administration ofexercise tolerance and quality of life scores.is probably necessary for a sustained effect.
-Nonetheless, even with this short-term delivery patients exhibited improvement in
+The team concluded that repeated administration ofis probably necessary for a sustained effect.
+Nonetheless, even with this short-term delivery patients exhibited improvement in exercise tolerance and quality of life scores.

 Further studies are required to confirm the eNOS-EPCs safety and determine the potential efficacy of this innovative therapy in PAH patients.